erc-cassandra/cassandra_fs_pp/README.md

 ### Level-2

-Quantities such as TDR burial depth are derived and added to this level of data.
+Sensor burial depths are derived and added to this level of data.

+Electrical conductivity chains are converted to micro-siemens.

 These data are output to NetCDF files.
 Note that various metadata are appended to the NetCDF files; to change these settings make edits directly to `bin/fs_process_l2.py`.